-27 Undergraduate students have access to the University Career Center for career counseling.
+&lt;sup>28 Undergraduate students have access to the University Career Center for career counseling.
 These numbers have been excluded from the above table.
 The staff numbers represented in the table are for the GWSPH professional staff academic advisors.

-28 Online master's students (MPH@GW and MHA@GW) have a professional staff academic advisor.
+&lt;sup>29 Online master's students (MPH@GW and MHA@GW) have a professional staff academic advisor.

-29 There is a single non-PIF faculty member in the Department of Epidemiology that has an active role in advising PhD students.
+&lt;sup>30 There is a single non-PIF faculty member in the Department of Epidemiology who has an active role in advising PhD students.